zhicwu/cassandra-jdbc-driver/README.md

 ## TODOs

-* Extract CQL Parser to support JDK 6 and 7
+* Remove CQL Parser to support JDK 6 and 7
 * UDT support and smooth type conversion
 * Multiple ResultSet support, especially when tracing turned on
 * Better SQL compatibility(e.g. SELECT INTO, GROUP BY and probably simple table joins and sub-queries)
+* (Basic)Mondrian support
 * More providers(and storage?)...